I am a quantum chemist with expertise in quantum mechanics, linear algebra,

 scientific computing, and science communication.

-I am currently a postdoctoral associate in the Department of Chemistry at
+I am currently a Postdoctoral Associate in the Department of Chemistry at

 Yale University.